sandbergja/sandbergja.github.com/index.md

 Several research interests inform my work:

 * Library linked data and authority control
-* Evidence-based evaluation of cataloging practices
+* Evidence-based evaluation of cataloging practices and discovery systems
+* Critical cataloging
 * Information needs of transgender people
 * Information-seeking behavior of community college students
-* Intersections between librarianship and social work
+* The healing power of information

 ## List of posts
 Here's what I've got: